 A couple of nights in Kratie gives you time to see the dolphins and explore some of the other things this great little town has to offer.
 However, I’d recommend a minimum of three nights to explore properly.

-It makes for a nice relaxing change from the hectic cities and allows you time to rest before you move onto your next destination.
+It makes for a nice relaxing change from the hectic cities and allows you time to rest before you move on to your next destination.

 Have you visited Kratie?
 Have I missed anything off the beaten track there is to see there?